 The people’s congresses of national autonomous areas have the power to formulate regulations concerning autonomy and local needs in light of their own local political, economic and cultural conditions.
 These regulations of autonomous regions take effect after they are approved by the NPC Standing Committee.
 Such regulations made by autonomous prefectures or counties take effect after they are approved by the standing committees of the people’s congresses of the provinces, autonomous regions, and municipalities directly under the Central Government; in addition, these standing committees shall record the regulations with the NPC Standing Committee and the State Council.

 In China’s multilevel legislative system, laws promulgated at different levels do not have the same effect.
 The Constitution has the highest legal validity, and no other laws, administrative regulations, local statutes, regulations concerning autonomy and local needs, or other regulations may violate the Constitution.
 State laws have greater force than administrative regulations, local statutes and regulations.
 State administrative regulations have greater force than local statutes and regulations, local statutes and regulations.
-State administrative regulations have greater force than local statutes and regulations.

 The NPC has the power to alter or annul any inappropriate laws enacted by its Standing Committee.
 The NPC Standing Committee has the power to annul administrative regulations that go against the Constitution or laws concerned and revoke local statutes that contravene the Constitution, other laws or administrative regulations.